 Security interests may need to be registered with general or specialised registries.
 The fees of these registries vary, depending on the location of the registry, and many of them have fixed and maximum fees.
 In other instances, fees are calculated on the basis of the transaction that is subject to registration, with a maximum amount applicable in certain registries.

 As indicated in 2.1 Assets Available as Collateral to Lenders, security interests created by way of mortgages and security trusts require that the relevant assets be specifically identified as a requirement to granting that security.
-The non-possessory pledge allows the creation of security on specifically identified assets, on all assets of the pledgor or on a specific generic set of unidentified assets.
+The non-possessory pledge allows the creation of security over specifically identified assets, over all assets of the pledgor or over a specific generic set of unidentified assets.

 Generally, assets that the borrower is entitled to dispose of freely would be subject to any security interest agreed to between the borrower and its creditors.
 However, certain assets and rights may be inconsistent with a certain type of security interest under Mexican law, as described in 2.1 Assets Available as Collateral to Lenders.

 Permits and governmental authorisations generally do not allow transfer of title from the original permit-holder without an authorisation from the issuing authority.
 Also, the creation of security over contract rights may require consent from the relevant counterparty if that restriction is set out in the relevant contract.

 In order to verify the existence of liens on companies or assets, lenders may need to conduct searches in a number of registries, depending on the relevant assets.
 A search in the online-based Sole Registry for Security Interests on Movable Assets (Registro Único de Garantías Mobiliarias) would identify whether a company has granted security over movable assets owned by that company at a federal level.
 However, certain security interests are not required to be registered in that registry.